 Green Gilts offer investors the chance to invest in climate change

-The chancellor will also introduce a requirement for all UK- listed companies to disclose the climate change risks they face by 2025 and make necessary provisions against those risks.
+The chancellor also introduced a requirement for all UK- listed companies to disclose the climate change risks they face by 2025 and make necessary provisions against those risks.

-However the usual channels for bond issuance are likely to be used and investors should be able to apply for the green gilts through their stockbroker or bond brokers and banks, or via the debt management office’s own purchase and sale service.
-However, to use that they first need to seek approval by completing an application form.
+Investors should be able to apply for the green gilts through their stockbroker or bond brokers and banks, or via the debt management office’s own purchase and sale service.